 Tiffany Lee Brown is a writer and interdisciplinary artist from Oregon.
-An editor of Plazm magazine and author of A Compendium of Miniatures, T has written for The Oregonian, Utne, Tin House, Bookforum, Boing Boing, Oregon Humanities, Wired, Bust, and other publications.
+An editor of Plazm magazine and author of A Compendium of Miniatures, T has written for The Oregonian, Utne, Tin House, Bookforum, Boing Boing, Oregon Humanities, Wired, Bust, and various other publications.
 Her art and performance pieces have been shown at Performance Works NW, Reed College Cooley Gallery's CaseWorks, and Portland Center Stage, among others.
-Her work explores themes of nature, the American West, feminism, metaphysics, and disability (both physical and mental).
-With her husband and son, T recently moved from Portland to Sisters, Ore.

 Author of A Compendium of Miniatures (Tiger Food Press, 2007), T has written for Tin House, Oregon Humanities, Bookforum, The Oregonian, UTNE, Bust, Wired, Whole Earth Review, Willamette Week, Portland Monthly, and other publications.
-Most recently, her poem "One Thing" was nominated for a Best of the Net Award, and her personal essay "The Arctic Front" appeared in The Manifest Station.
+She presently writes for The Nugget newspaper in Sisters, Ore.
+Her poem "One Thing" was recently nominated for a Best of the Net Award and her personal essay "The Arctic Front" appeared in The Manifest Station.

 Spanning performance, theatre, installation, curatorial mayhem, and social practice, T’s work has been shown at Performance Works NW, Portland Center Stage, Richard Foreman Mini Festival, Construct/ReConstruct, StudioCurrent (Seattle), Synthetic Zero (NYC), and the Burning Man festival (Black Rock City, Nevada), among others.
 As a pseudonymous co-founder of Oakland's underground dÜdU Art Collective, she showed installations for group shows under the direction of the legendary Syd Jesus.